Patna railway station (Scotland)

 Patna railway station was a railway station serving Patna, East Ayrshire, Scotland.
 The station was originally part of the Ayr and Dalmellington Railway, worked and later owned by the Glasgow and South Western Railway.

 History

-The station opened in 1897, having moved around 150 m south from the original station site that had opened on 7 August 1856.
+The first station opened on 7 August 1856 and in 1897 was resited around 150 m south from the original station site.
 The second station's site was closed by the British Railways Board in 1964.

 The station had a single platform, a signal box near the road overbridge, a few sidings and a goods shed.
 The platform has been demolished and a private dwelling is now located at the site of the old station building.